 37½” h.
 34” w.
 21” d

-This chest survived with unique original metalwork, which consists of slender triple lock-plates on the pair of door panels in front, and door hinge-plates with big, nail-heads that add decorative interest to the chest.
-The door panels have paintings of the popular “Hundred Antiquities” design favored by the scholar-official class, but the colors have now faded, with only black outlines.
-The main body sits on a two-tiers base, with each tier divided by a black ridged molding.
+This chest survived with original metalwork, which consists of triple lock-plates on the pair of door panels in front, and door hinge plates with big nail-heads that add decorative interest to the chest.
+The door panels have the popular “Hundred Antiquities” painting favored by the scholar-official class.
+The painting originally would have vivid colors and might be gilded but now the colors have faded with age, showing only black outlines.
+The main body sits on a two-tiers base, with each tier divided by a black sharply ridged molding.
 The first tier consists of a recessed waist divided into four red “taohuan” panels with lobed ends, each separated by a strut.
-Below the waist section, the base panel has a broad black scrolling pattern above a slightly recessed red ground below.
+This is a very traditional design.
+Below the waist section, the base panel has a black scrolling pattern above a recessed red ground.